Percentage Change Excel Formula

-For an example last year sale was USD 400000 and this year sales is 450000, so we can tell the difference is USD 50000 increase in revenue but we can tell this in percentage-wise as well.
+For example, last year’s sale was USD 400000 and this year sales are 450000, so we can tell the difference is USD 50000 increase in revenue but we can tell this in percentage-wise as well.

 So to calculate the percentage change between two numbers is below.

-Or else we can also use below formula as well.
+Or else we can also use the below formula as well.